alifcapital/EventStorage/README.md

 var succussfullySent = _eventSenderManager.Send(userCreated, EventProviderType.MessageBroker, eventPath);
 ```

-While publishing event, now you are able to read and use the added property from the your event:
+While publishing event, now you are able to read and use the added property from your event:

 ```
 public class CreatedUserMessageBrokerEventPublisher : IMessageBrokerEventPublisher<UserCreated>